Pitz72/TheSafePlace-Godot/README.md

-# 🏠 The Safe Place v0.3.5 "Colors and Separation"
+# 🏠 The Safe Place v0.4.0 "A unifying language for all things"

 *Un GDR testuale in stile retro computer sviluppato in Godot*